jindalvishal09/AWS/Identity_and_Access_Management(IAM)/00_IAM_Basics.md

 8. **Configure an Amazon S3 bucket to enable MFA (multi-factor authentication).**
 9. **Edit or delete an Amazon Simple Storage Service (Amazon S3) bucket policy that includes an invalid virtual private cloud (VPC) ID or VPC endpoint ID.**
 10. **Sign up for GovCloud.**

+### ⚡ _Security of IAM and Users in AWS_

+IAM is a service provided by AWS without any cost.
+It's a global resilience managed service by AWS.
+So security of the cloud (IAM) is taken care of by AWS.
+Now the users within the account namely **Root user** and **other users created within IAM** needs to be secured.
+1. As **Root User** is a special one, we do three things for the smooth functioning of the account:
+    * **Activate MFA** for root user.
+[Click for Hands On Lab](https://github.com/jindalvishal09/AWS/blob/main/Identity_and_Access_Management(IAM)/01_Securing_Root_User_MFA.md)
+    * **Remove Access keys** so that nobody can use root user programatically.
+    * **Create admin user or users via IAM** who will act as super user of the account discounted the special powers of root user.
+2. For rest of the users created via IAM we activate MFA and as best practise rotate access keys periodically.

 [Reference](https://www.techtarget.com/searchsecurity/definition/identity-access-management-IAM-system)